open-cluster-management/cluster-lifecycle-e2e/README.md

 7. run testing:

 TEST_GROUP values can be
-import - to import an existing cluster provision-all - to provision aws, gcp, azure clusters in parallel destroy - to deatch an existing imported cluster metrics - to test the clusterlifecycle metrics from prometheus
+- import -> to import an existing cluster
+- provision-all -> to provision aws, gcp, azure clusters in parallel
+- destroy -> to deatch an existing imported cluster

 For import test, save kubeconfig of cluster to be imported in path `$(pwd)/e2e-test/resources/import/kubeconfig`